vercel/next.js/errors/middleware-upgrade-guide.md

   console.log(value) // => 'fast'
   console.log(options) // => { Path: '/test' }

-  // delete a cookie means mark it as expired response.cookies.delete('vercel')
+  // deleting a cookie will mark it as expired response.cookies.delete('vercel')

   // clear all cookies means mark all of them as expired